 After your rough draft is completed, set it aside for a day.
 The following day you can edit for punctuation, grammar, dress-ups and sentence openers.
 Be sure your sentences do not always start with a subject.
 Vary the way you begin your sentences.
 If you need some ideas, use Teaching Writing Structure & Style Unit 2.

-Through Christmas, you can get it for free by leaving your name & email below.
+You can get my Christmas letter writing activity for free by entering your name & email below.